How to tell if a pineapple is ripe

 Upside Down Method

-Place the pineapple upside down and the sugars should travel throughout the pineapple to give it more of a balance sweet taste.
+Place the pineapple upside down and the sugars should travel throughout the pineapple to give it a balanced sweet taste.

 This method doesn’t always work but give it a try.